antiface/Quickcards/snippets/README.md

 This folder contains snippets of code taken from various sources online.
 I will try my best to link directly to the sources.
 This is a work in progress.
+For now the MyHDL examples are from this [Introduction to MyHDL] (http://www.myhdl.org/doc/current/manual/intro.html)